porras/enumerator-talk/README.md

 # Enumerator is an Enumerable 💃

 Examples from the talk I gave in RUG::B (Ruby Users Group Berlin) July 2015.
-There was a camera so I guess there will be a video at some point, I'll add it here.

 Browse the examples in the `examples/` directory.
 You can also download and run them, they all work.